ERC Budget Instructions

 Total Budget – Summary Table

 For Starting, Consolidator, and Advanced Grant applications, the total of each cost category is automatically calculated in the “Total Budget” table in the online forms.
 Indirect costs (25%) are automatically calculated on everything except for subcontracting and "internally invoiced goods and services" (if any).
-For Synergy Grant applications, these cost calculations must be done manually in the budget table in Part B2.
+For Synergy Grant applications, these cost calculations must be entered manually in the budget table in Part B2.
 The total project cost can be higher than the requested EC contribution, but the requested EC contribution cannot exceed the funding limits set out by the ERC.
 It is important to remember that the ERC wants to fund a whole project, so keep the total project cost and the requested EC contribution as similar as possible.

 Additional funding requests under (a), (b) or (d) may be subject to 25% overhead.